 - Have you been injured, and do you have medical evidence that shows you were injured or physically harmed?

-- Was this injury caused by negligence?
-For your claim to be valid, you will need to show that you were hurt because your care provider made an avoidable error which would not be expected from someone in their role.
+- Was this injury as a result of medical negligence?
+For your claim to be valid, you must show that you suffer because your care provider made an avoidable error.
+Moreover, this is an error which you wouldn’t expect from someone in their role.

 - Did it happen in the last three years, or have you become aware that negligence caused your injury in the previous three years?
 Most compensation claims have a legal statute on them and, even if you have all the evidence to prove your injury was the result of negligent care, you will still be ineligible to receive payment for damages.

 How much compensation will I receive?

 Although it’s not possible to be accurate at this early stage, your medical negligence lawyer in Carlisle will be able to give you a good indication of how much compensation you can expect to receive once they have investigated your claim in detail.

 They will not only look at the type of injury you have sustained and the long term implications this has on your health, but will also request compensation for any expenses you have incurred as a direct result of your injury.
 These additional damages can include the cost of other medical or nursing care.
 As well as costs like transport fees and even income lost because you have been unable to work.

 A typical claim for medical negligence compensation lasts between 12 and 18 months.
 It can take longer if the other party refuses to admit responsibility or agree to an appropriate payment, or if your long term prognosis is unclear and the extent of ongoing care you will need is not yet known.